CyberReboot/vent/templates/README.md

 frequencies.
 Frequency options include: `continuous`, `[1,5,10,20,30]-minute`, `hourly`, `quarter-daily`, `semi-daily`, `daily`.

-Specify specific tools and modify parameters to how they are run, such at `run_command`
+Specify specific tools and modify parameters to how they are run, under a section `tool` and under that override any default parameter listed below in "Container run options"

 `Info` and `Service` sections are for specifying how vent deals with and presents tools, all other sections are tool specific.